Australian Sailing (& RPAYC) Special Regulations Equipment Compliance

-Competitors are reminded that all Australian Sailing (AS) Special Regulations Equipment Audit Forms expire annually on 30 June.
+Competitors are reminded that, all Australian Sailing (AS) Special Regulations Equipment Audit Forms expire annually, on 30th June each year.
+Additionlly, any RPAYC Green Book (Cruising) Equipment Audit Forms, expire 12mths from the date of validation.

-A boat is not eligiable to compete without a current audit on file with the club.
+A boat is not eligible to compete without a current audit on file with the club.
 A completed audit form is one signed by a club auditor and submitted to the Sailng Office.
-A 2016/17 RMS Sticker will be issued.
+Please note as of 2018, the RMS are no longer issuing their 'Saftey Check Stickers'.

 Audits can be arranged for Wednesday or a Saturday morning dependant on an auditors availability.
 Contact the Sailing Office to arrange your audit email@example.com or 9998 3700.